 It not only does that but also brings you more inbound customers.

-“Customer experience is the sum of your customer’s experience with your brand across all touchpoint on the customer journey, from initial discovery through conversion.”
+“Customer experience is the sum of your customers’ experience with your brand across all touchpoints on the customer journey; from initial discovery through conversion.”

 Back to our question.
 What is the goal of customer satisfaction?

-First and foremost, the happier your customers are, the more likely they are to buy again from you, ie, build loyalty with your brand.
-The more money they will spend with you and in your company.
+First and foremost, the happier your customers are, the more likely they are to buy again from your brand/company.
+Happy customers build your customer loyalty.
 This ultimately reduces your churn rate and improve your revenue figures.

 These delighted customers will not only spend more but also spread the word and tell their friends about your brand.
 You are ultimately growing your customers base with an initial pool of happy customers.